Company Registration in Australia in 2024-25

 Appoint Director and Secretary of the firm

-Appoint at least one director and one company secretary (if a proprietary company) or two directors (if a public company).
+Once your business structure is selected, you must appoint at least one company secretary and one director (if a proprietary company) or two directors (if a public company).

 Submit the business registration form & pay the fees

-Lodge the appropriate forms and pay the required fees to the Australian Securities and Investments Commission (ASIC).
+Submit the appropriate forms and pay the required fees for Australia company registration to the Australian Securities and Investments Commission (ASIC).

 Acquire the Australian Business Number